Cloud Adoption in Government Sector: What’s the Trend?

 Be it the private or public cloud, now the discussion around is all about ‘data security’.

-Given this scenario, it’s important for organizations to ensure data is strongly protected by relevant firewalls.
+Given this scenario, it’s important for organizations to ensure relevant firewalls strongly protect data.

 Given these data concerns, choosing the right cloud option to alleviate security concerns remains a crucial challenge for all industries, irrespective of size.